rekhalohar/digital-clock/README.md

 # digital-clock
-i am crate this clock using html csss and javascript.
+i am create this clock using html csss and javascript.